wvaske/mlperf-storage/Submission_guidelines.md

 The system description yaml is a hybrid human-readable and machine-readable description of the total system under test.
 It contains fields for the System overall, the Nodes that make up the solution (clients and storage), as well as Power information of the nodes.

 An example can be found [HERE](https://github.com/mlcommons/storage/blob/main/system_configuration.yaml)

+The fields in the example document are required unless otherwise called out.
+Of particular note are the following:

+ - **System.type**
+   - Can choose from local-storage, hyper-converged, shared-[file|block|object], cloud-deployment
+ - **System.required_rack_units**
+   - This is the total rackspace required by the solution as deployed including any required backend networking (but not including the client network)

 #### 11.4.2 System Description PDF